Contents:

 While not containing silver for circulation, special collector versions were struck in 40% silver.
 They were mostly made of a copper-nickel clad composition.

-How much is a silver dollar worth?
-Common Eisenhower dollars in circulated condition are generally worth face value.
+How much a silver dollar worth?
+Common Eisenhower pieces in circulated condition are generally worth face value.
 But some special 40% silver versions can cost $5 - $50.

 Factors of Value: Composition (silver content) and condition.